F7-bit/F7-bit/README.md

 Welcome to my GitHub profile!

-I'm a passionate data enthusiast currently focused on refining my skills in data analysis and MySQL.
+I'm a passionate data enthusiast currently focused on refining my skills in data analysis.
 My journey includes working on multiple projects, with a strong emphasis on building robust dashboards and analyzing data for meaningful insights.

 ## Projects 🚀